single-spa/single-spa.js.org/blog/2024-02-22-top-5-microfrontend-hosting-solutions.md

 # Top 5 Microfrontend Hosting Solutions

 Growing rapidly in recent years, microfrontends have become a critical solution for large software organizations.
-Hosting microfrontends has become a complicated, but crucial, aspect of scaling software organizations.
+The hosting of microfrontends has become a complicated, but crucial, aspect of scaling software organizations.
 Whether companies are using single-spa, module federation, or any other microfrontends tools, the management of CI/CD pipelines, deployments, CDNs, and service discovery is something all companies will have to solve.

+So what’s the most effective solution?
+Because microfrontend hosting is a relatively new space, most companies have a hard time knowing where to start.
+Fortunately, there are very good options out there, and unless you have a good reason to, you don’t have to build it out yourself.
+Here you’ll find a list of the best hosting solutions and the important factors you’ll need to consider to make the decision.

 ## Server-side versus client-side rendering

 This article focuses on hosting solutions for client-side rendered microfrontends, since the majority of microfrontend implementations rely solely on [client-side rendering](https://ferie.medium.com/what-is-the-client-side-rendering-and-how-it-works-c90210e2cd14).

 [Server-side rendering](https://www.heavy.ai/technical-glossary/server-side-rendering) of microfrontends often involves one or more docker containers that run [NodeJS](https://en.wikipedia.org/wiki/Node.js) to render [React](https://en.wikipedia.org/wiki/React_(software)), [Angular](https://en.wikipedia.org/wiki/Angular_(web_framework)), or [Vue](https://en.wikipedia.org/wiki/Vue.js) applications.
 [Single-spa server rendering](/docs/ssr-overview) also supports a single NodeJS runtime (rather than network requests between docker containers), for optimal performance.

+If your organization uses server-side rendering, the following rankings will still apply but may require some additional consideration that isn’t covered here.

 ## Low-level vs high-level hosting solutions